YossiSaadi/todo/.swm/live-snippets.mio0y.sw.md

 app_version: 1.1.0
 ---

-## What are live Snippets?
+## What are Live Snippets?

-Live snippets are pieces of code from your repository, embedded into your documents.
+Live Snippets are pieces of code from your repository, embedded into your documents.

-**Example for a live snippet:**
+**Example for a Live Snippet:**

 <br/>

-The below code defines a function called "$on" that binds an event listener to a target element and takes four arguments.
+The snippet below defines a function called "$on" that binds an event listener to a target element and takes four arguments.
 The function uses the addEventListener method of the target object to bind the event listener and passes.<br/>
 _(see this purple dotted underline above? this is a code-coupling suggestion. learn more about it_ [emhere](https://docs.swimm.io/Features/code-coupling-suggestions)_)_
 <!-- NOTE-swimm-snippet: the lines below link your snippet to Swimm -->
 ### 📄 examples/vanilla-es6/src/helpers.js